-- 4.04.3 To monitor access to opioid use disorder treatment, the Contractor must engage with Covered California to review its Medication Assisted Treatment (MAT) prescriptions by clinician and by region using HEI data. - 4.04.4 The Contractor must engage with Covered California to review its performance on the following opioid use disorder measures constructed from HEI data: - 1) Use of Pharmacotherapy for Opioid Use Disorder (NQF #3400); - 2) Concurrent Use of Opioids and Benzodiazepines (NQF #3389); - 3) Use of Opioids at High Dosage in Persons Without Cancer (NQF #2940); and 4) Concurrent Use of Opioids and Naloxone.
+- 4.04.3 To monitor access to opioid use disorder treatment, the Contractor must measure and report in the annual application for certification the number of active X waiver licensed prescribers in its network and the number of total X waiver licensed prescribers in its network.
+An active X waiver licensed prescriber is defined as a provider who has written one or more MAT prescriptions for buprenorphine and combination buprenorphine-naloxone in the past 12 months. - 4.04.4 The Contractor must engage with Covered California to review its performance on the following opioid use disorder measures constructed from HEI data: - 1) Use of Pharmacotherapy for Opioid Use Disorder (NQF #3400); - 2) Concurrent Use of Opioids and Benzodiazepines (NQF #3389); - 3) Use of Opioids at High Dosage in Persons Without Cancer (NQF #2940); and - 4) Concurrent Use of Opioids and Naloxone.